CFSAN-Biostatistics/snp-mutator/README.rst

 * Mutations can be either monomorphic or polymorphic.
 * VCF file generation.
 * Various metrics can be saved to an output file.
+* The fasta defline sequence id can be customized.

 Citing SNP Mutator
 --------------------------------------